e18e/e18e/docs/blog/community-showcase-q2.md

 - Reduced the install size of Netlify CLI
 - Improved the performance of the Netlify CLI by 2-3x ([changelog](https://www.netlify.com/changelog/netlify-cli-is-twice-as-fast/))

 It has been awesome to see a company collaborating with the community on this and sharing their roadmap/vision.
-Big thanks to [@serhalp](https://bsky.app/profile/serhalp.bsky.social) in particular for being active in the community and helping get contributions over the line.
+Big thanks to [@philippeserhal](https://bsky.app/profile/philippeserhal.com) in particular for being active in the community and helping get contributions over the line.

 ## Get involved

-If you'd like to help out, or you're a maintainer and want to collaborate more closely, [join our discord](https://chat.e18e.dev) and say Hi!
+If you'd like to help out, come [join our discord](https://chat.e18e.dev) and say Hi!